tusharulhare/HacktoberFest-2019/README.md

     Clone your forked repository to your local machine.

-    Add your name in Contributors.md file.
+    Add your name in index.html

 Write these command on your terminal-